Academic Policies

 Gallatin internships require that students:

-Students may enroll in as many as (but no more than) four internship units per semester (fall, spring or summer).
-The number of units is determined by the number of academic requirements the student and the adviser agree upon.
+Students may enroll in as many as (but no more than) four internship credits per semester (fall, spring or summer).
+The number of credits is determined by the number of academic requirements the student and the adviser agree upon.
 Students must work a minimum of 8-10 hours a week at the placement site over the course of the semester.
-Students admitted to the Gallatin School in Summer 2015 and later may take a maximum of 24 units in internship during their studies at the Gallatin School.
+Students admitted to the Gallatin School in Summer 2015 and later may take a maximum of 24 credits in internship during their studies at the Gallatin School.

 All undergraduate internships are graded Pass/Fail, except for Embedded Internships, which are affiliated with select Gallatin courses.
 For regular internships, the faculty adviser assigns the final grade, which is based on the student's meetings with the faculty adviser, the progress report, the reflections, and the written work, as well as the supervisor’s performance evaluation.